mesosphere-backup/dcos-cassandra-service/README.md

     --s3_secret_key=<s3-secret-key>
 ```

-In order to upload to S3, you need to specify the "s3://" protocol for the external location along with setting the S3 flags for access key and secret key.
+To upload to S3, you must specify the "s3://" protocol for the external location along with setting the S3 flags for access key and secret key.

 Check status of the backup: